 Will Exceptions Be Made For My Circumstances?

 Lots of applicants wonder if their love story or their situation will make the government change the rules of the partner visa for them.
-I’m not trying to be a cynic, but in my experience this rarely happens.
-The only exception I’ve heard is that sometimes the 2-year waiting time between temporary and permanent partner visa can be waived if the couple have been together for a decade, or have a child, but this is no guarantee and I’ve never met anyone who has experience this.
+I’m not trying to be a cynic, but in my experience (and I’ve heard a lot of partner visa stories) this rarely happens.
+The only exception I’ve heard is that sometimes the 2-year waiting time between temporary and permanent partner visa can be waived if the couple have been together for a decade, or have a child, but this is no guarantee and I’ve never met anyone who has experienced this.

 Can I Cheat The System?

 When we were backpacking we often heard non-AU citizens joke about finding an Australian person to ‘pretend’ marry so they could stay in Australia forever.
 If you’re even thinking about this, leave now.
+I’m not trying to be cutting about it, but for those legitimately working to get their spouse visa these people are just the worse.
 Applications of people trying to cheat the system are probably one of the reasons that it’s so hard to get an Australian partner visa, which means the very idea makes me absolutely furious.

 Where Do I Go For Advice?

-Well, you came here which is a start, but my advice is not official and I’m not exactly an expert.
+Well, you came here which is a start, but my advice is not official and I’m not a registered migration agent, although I suppose I’m an expert in my own right.
 I recommend the Australia Forum (check the Resources at the bottom), where there are some very, very clever folks with combined knowledge like you wouldn’t believe who can help with almost anything.
 There are also some migration agents there offering free advice.
 Otherwise, get a migration agent and pay them for advice, particularly if it’s a big thing or your application hinges on it.

 Does Being Married Make It Easier?